leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 It has a single constructor called `unit` that takes no arguments.
 Languages in the C tradition have a notion of a `void` function that does not return any value at all.
 In Lean, all functions take an argument and return a value, and the lack of interesting arguments or return values can be signaled by using the `Unit` type instead.
-If `Bool` represents a single bit of information, `Unit represents zero bits of information.
+If `Bool` represents a single bit of information, `Unit` represents zero bits of information.

 `IO α` is the type of a program that, when executed, will either crash, fall into a loop, or return a value of type `α`.
 These programs are referred to as `IO` _actions_.
-Languages like Lean distinguish between _evaluation_ of expressions, which strictly adheres to the mathematical model of substitution of values for variables and reduction of sub-expressions, and _execution_ of `IO` actions, which rely on an external system to interact with the world.
+Lean distinguishes between _evaluation_ of expressions, which strictly adheres to the mathematical model of substitution of values for variables and reduction of sub-expressions, and _execution_ of `IO` actions, which rely on an external system to interact with the world.
 `IO.println` is a function from strings to `IO` actions that, when executed, write the given string to standard output.
 Because this action doesn't read any interesting information from the environment in the process of ouptutting the string, `IO.println` has type `String → IO Unit`.